Black Friday Cyber Monday Sale! 40% off!

 • Hand-feeding your dog

+Signs of anxiety often resemble symptoms from other issues.
 Refusing food can also be a sign of physical pain or illness.
-Visit your veterinarian if your dog suddenly refuses their meals.
+Visit your veterinarian if your canine companion suddenly refuses their meals.

 Dogs with separation anxiety may resort to destructive behaviors in moments of intense anxiety during departures or separations.